remix-run/remix-website/data/posts/remix-i18n.md

 Also, it's possible to detect if `params.lang` is not a valid language value by creating a reusable helper function.
 It's a great way to provide the best UX for users.

-Let's look more in-depth at what I mentioned with the example code.
+Let's look more in-depth at what I mentioned with some example code.
 You can fork and clone this [Optional Segments example app repo][optional-segments-example-repo] to test it out on your local machine.

 ![A GIF of Remix Optional Segments example app][optional-segments-app-gif]